CoffeeBrewer64/casio-sploit/FX85GTX/docu/basics.md

 The negative (-) terminal for charging the battery is on the right side of the circuit board.
 SP- (Solar Panel -), or P170, is the yellow wire and BT- (Battery -), or P172, is the black wire.

 P171 and P173 are connected by a think printed wire.
 They are both (individually) soldered onto the circuit board.
-The same goes for P170 and P170.
+The same goes for the P170 and P172.

+\* The "P" in "P171", "P173" etc. probably means power.

 The battery should always be in correctly.
 If it is even slightly out, the calculator will stop functioning normally.
+Weird things happen if it is not in properly, often including graphical glitches.